 “A Parents’ Guide to Social Skills Strategies for Children with ADHD or Autism (or Both)” [Video Replay & Podcast 283]

-Access the video replay, listen to the podcast episode (#283), download the slide presentation, and learn how to get a certificate of attendance for this ADHD Experts webinar originally broadcast on January 22, 2020.
+Access the video replay, listen to the podcast episode (#283), and download the slide presentation for this ADHD Experts webinar originally broadcast on January 22, 2020.

 Strong friendships are a vital support for a child’s overall happiness and resilience, from elementary school through high school.
 Both ADHD and autism affect peer relationships at those ages–and many children have symptoms of both.
 This can have serious and heartbreaking consequences.